matthewflaming/temboo-experiments/TumblrOauth/README.md

 ###Tumblr oAuth with the Temboo SDK
-This example demostrates using the Temboo SDK to build a simple PHP app that performs Tumblr Oauth authentication, then uses the retrieved oAuth token to list Khan Academy user information and suggested exercises.
+This example demostrates using the Temboo SDK to build a simple PHP app that performs Tumblr Oauth authentication, then uses the retrieved Oauth token to list Tumblr user information.

 ###Quickstart
  1. Sign up for a free account at https://www.temboo.com